The Best Keto Pizza Chaffle Recipe

 Topping Combinations - Play with favorites like Italian sausage, bacon, pulled chicken, ground beef, or pork.
 Veggies like mushrooms, bell peppers, and red onion also taste fantastic.
 And the sauce possibilities are endless - marinara and sugar-free barbecue sauce are perfect on chaffle pizza crusts!

-Storage & Reheating - I would microwave first for about 30-45 seconds, then reheat the chaff pizza in the oven or air fryer at 325°F for 4-5 minutes or until warmed through.
+Storage & Reheating - I would microwave first for about 30-45 seconds, then reheat in the oven or air fryer at 325°F for 4-5 minutes or until warmed through.
 Keep an eye on it to avoid burning the cheese.
 Crisping in the oven or air fryer is key; otherwise, microwaving makes them soggy.

 Nutrition